<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=5449063228504841&amp;ev=PageView&amp;noscript=1">

 1. Find donors at risk of lapsing.
 These donors typically have not made a gift in the last six to twelve months.

 2. Reference data about at-risk constituents.
-You might look at demographics, geographic location, financial information, and more to understand why donors are lapsing.
+Look at demographics, geographic location, financial information, and more to understand why donors are lapsing.

 3. Uncover their reason for giving.
-With a platform like GivingDNA, your nonprofit can quickly reference data about donors’ giving affinity, donation amounts, and the other causes they tend to give to.
+With a platform like GivingDNA, your nonprofit can quickly reference data related to donors’ giving affinity, donation amounts, and the other causes they tend to give to.
 Use this information to create retention messages that align with each donor’s motivations.

 4. Send opportunity alerts.
 Send a message to donors who are at risk of lapsing asking them to re-engage with your organization in a small way.
 You can also send donors who lapsed two to three years ago a reminder to reconnect with your cause.

-If your organization is currently making improvements to its retention strategies, consider using your fundraising analytics tool to find upgrade opportunities as well.
-Pinpoint the most loyal donors who regularly give to your organization and have the means to contribute more.
-Reach out to these donors to can begin conversations about upgrading them to a higher donation level.
+If your organization is currently improving its retention strategies, consider using your fundraising analytics tools to find upgrade opportunities as well.
+Pinpoint loyal donors who regularly give to your organization and have the means to increase their contributions.
+Reach out to these donors to begin conversations about upgrading them to a higher donation level.

 Wealth markers.